haseebasmr/haseebasmr/README.md

 # Haseebasmr.com

-## Production will be completed in around 2 weeks
+## Production will be completed in 1 week

 ### Stay tuned for further updates